-Under our Bye-laws, our board of directors has the authority to issue preferred shares in one or more series, and to establish the terms and preferences of the shares of each series.
+Under our Bye-laws, our board of directors has the authority to issue preferred shares in one or more series, and to establish the terms and preferences of the shares of each series, up to the number of preferred shares authorized under our constitutive documents as described above.
 Holders of each series of preferred shares will be entitled to receive cash dividends, when, as and if declared by our board of directors out of funds legally available for dividends.
 Such distributions will be made before any distribution is made on any securities ranking junior in relation to preferred shares in liquidation, including common shares.
-As of April 30, 2013, there were no preferred shares outstanding.